 Kids in grades 4 and up may join us for S.T.E.A.M.
-Powered Club on Wednesday, January 24th from 4-5:15 pm.
+Powered Club on Wednesday, June 20th from 4-5:15 pm.
 The club focuses on different themes each month based on science, technology, and art.
-January’s theme is “Snow!”
-We will make paper snowflakes, create snow science experiments, make other snow and snowman crafts, and learn about snow related weather!
+June’s theme is “Puzzles.”
+We will create a variety of our own puzzles-word puzzles, puzzle games, paper jigsaw puzzles, and learn about how puzzles are made and famous puzzles through videos and activitie!
 Registration is required by phone or in person at the library.

 Blow off some STEAM this Holiday season at the Library, on Wednesday, December 27th from 9:30-5PM.
 Our Children’s play area will have KEVA planks for building, DUPLO blocks, Coloring sheets for all ages, plus our already tried and true chalkboard, Doctor’s office, puzzles, and our new amazing Launching Pad devices.
 Bring your child, and relax while you both spend some time with all of our educational activities.
 We will have an assortment of crayons, colored pencils, and markers.
 All ages are welcome to enjoy the activities!
 Color a picture and receive a free book.
 NO REGISTRATION NECESSARY.

 We think that Michael Joseph and SANTA have become two of our favorite Holiday traditions at the Library.
 So, please join us once again for OUR ANNUAL HOLIDAY MAGIC SHOW with Special Guest: SANTA on Thursday, December 21st from 6:30-7:30.
 Michael Joseph’s magic will delight and mystify all ages.
 We also will enjoy a MAGICAL visit from SANTA CLAUS.
 There will be treats for all.
 Parents: Pictures with Santa may be taken after all children receive their treats.
 No registration is necessary.
 Everyone is welcome to enjoy this free program.
 No registration necessary.